 With travelling restricted due to COVID-19, you are thinking of the next place of interest to rediscover Singapore?

-I was blessed that due to my work as a magician and worked some of the richest families in Singapore to be able to see all types of amazing houses in Singapore.
+Due to my job as a magician working with some of the richest families in Singapore, I was able to see all types of amazing houses.
 There are houses with indoor badminton courts, arcade rooms, and many other amazing things.

 A lot are one-of-a-kind houses which I drove past.
 I decided to do this post after seeing a house with dinosaur and helicopter inside on TikTok!
 These houses are enough to make you think you are in another country.

 (Disclaimer: These houses are PRIVATE property and are NOT my clients’ house so do NOT intrude or disturb the owners when you go exploring.
 I passed by some of them and decided to document them for the fun of it.)

 This is NOT in Universal Studios or some theme parks, definitely not in Egypt.
 Can you believe that this is in Singapore?
 I have been to several houses in Sentosa Cove but never this one.
 I would love to see what it is like on the insides.
 Have anyone been in this house before?
 Let me know!

 *** UPDATE *** Apparently, a very rich man built this to store all his art pieces!

 2. The Building with the Gaudi Roof